Blazemeter/taurus/site/dat/docs/ResultsLoader.md

-# Data Loader Executor
+# Results Loader Executor

-Taurus provides `external-data-loader` executor for cases, where you want to load test results from existing report files generated outside of Taurus control (JTL files from JMeter, `simulation.log` files from Gatling, etc).
+Taurus provides `external-results-loader` executor for cases, where you want to load test results from existing report files generated outside of Taurus control (JTL files from JMeter, `simulation.log` files from Gatling, etc).